sean-nicholas/scroll-windows-v-desktops/README.md

 # Scroll Windows Virtual Desktops

 This tool scrolls through your virtual desktops.
+See https://medium.com/p/cbb659435849 for more details.

 ## Install requirements